-Safeguarding is a standing item on the Full Governing Board and Education and Safeguarding Subcommittee agendas, with regular reports to the Governing Body outlining details of any safeguarding issues that have arisen during the term, the outcome of any cases identified and progress against safeguarding priorities.
+Safeguarding is a standing item on the Full Governing Board and Education and Safeguarding subcommittee agendas, with regular reports to the Governing Body outlining details of any safeguarding issues that have arisen during the term, the outcome of any cases identified and progress against safeguarding priorities.
 These reports respect all issues of confidentiality and do not therefore identify any person(s) by name.

-Also as good practice, the nominated governor meets on a regular basis with the DSL to monitor the school's safeguarding arrangements and both the volume and progress of cases where a concern has been raised to ensure that the school is meeting its duties in respect of safeguarding.
+Also, as good practice, the nominated governor meets on a regular basis with the DSL to monitor the school's safeguarding arrangements and both the volume and progress of cases where a concern has been raised to ensure that the school is meeting its duties in respect of safeguarding.

-Types of child abuse and neglect
+Types of child abuse, neglect and exploitation

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or adults or another child or children.
+They may be abused by an adult or adults or another child or children, including where they see, hear or experience its effects.